onsi/ginkgo/index.md

     Fail("Failure reason")

-and Ginkgo will take the rest.
+and Ginkgo will take care of the rest.

+`Fail` (and therefore Gomega, since it uses fail) will record a failure for the current space *and* panic.
+This allows Ginkgo to stop the current spec in its tracks - no subsequent assertions (or any code for that matter) will be called.
+Ordinarily Ginkgo will rescue this panic itself and move on to the next test.

+However, if your test launches a *goroutine* that calls `Fail` (or, equivalently, invokes a failing Gomega assertion), there's no way for Ginkgo to rescue the panic that `Fail` invokes.
+This will cause the test suite to panic and no subsequent tests will run.
+To get around this you must rescue the panic using `GinkgoRescue`.
+Here's an example:

+    It("panics in a goroutine", func(done Done) {
+        go func() {
+            defer GinkgoRecover()

+            Ω(doSomething()).Should(BeTrue())

+            close(done)
+        }()
+    })

+Now, if `doSomething()` returns false, Gomega will call `Fail` which will panic but the `defer`red `GinkgoRecover()` will recover said panic and prevent the test suite from exploding.

 More details about `Fail` and about using matcher libraries other than Gomega can be found in the [Using Other Matcher Libraries](#using_other_matcher_libraries) section.

 ###Logging Output